 The tables below provide technical and operational characteristics of IMT taken from Tables 7-1, 7-2, and 10 of Annex 4.4 of WP 5D Chairman’s Report (5D/716) for the 6 425-7 125 MHz frequency range.
 Implementation of AAS is considered for IMT base stations in these frequency bands.
 Implementation of AAS is not considered in IMT user equipment.

+The Ra and Rb values for the Beyond 3 dB Beamwidth are the highest values according to WP 5D and the comments from GSOA (see Document 5D/1135).

 Table 1